joelparkerhenderson/demo-swift-rest/README.md

 Launch Xcode and create a new project.

-  * We call it "Demo Swift REST" and we use the template "Single View Application".
+  * Use the iOS template "Single View Application" and Project Name "Demo Swift REST".

   * [Help](doc/setup/create_a_new_xcode_project.md)